inscopix/inscopix-cnmfe/docs/comparison_to_caiman.md

 | 6 | Hippocampus | 159 x 219 | 17996 | 10 | 18 | 301 | 301 | 0.9616 |
 | 7 | Hippocampus | 220 x 261 | 17995 | 10 | 15 | 665 | 652 | 0.9621 |
 | 8 | Hippocampus | 196 x 242 | 12100 | 10 | 13 | 929 | 922 | 0.8490 |

+The average cell diameters specified above were used in CaImAn CNMF-E and hardcoded internally in Inscopix CNMF-E to ensure identical values were used during processing.

 ### Components Identified Across Various Brain Regions
 To visualize these comparison results, we generated a polyptych consisting of four panels for each dataset.